 - (a) The application shall indicate the estimated cost of the total project, the estimated cost attributed solely to the historic structure, and project completion date as determined by the Certificate of Occupancy issued by the Building Department. - (b) The Historic Property Tax Exemption Application shall be accompanied by a copy of the most recent tax bill from the Palm Beach County Property Appraiser for the property; a new property survey illustrating the improvements; a copy of the building permit application indicating estimated project cost; a copy of the Certificate of Occupancy/Final Inspection; and photographs illustrating the before and after of each improvement, including both the interior, exterior, and all new construction.
 The photographs shall be identified with a date and description indicating the impact of the improvement. - (c) The application must be submitted within three (3) months from the date of issuance of a Certificate of Occupancy. - (d) The Historic Preservation Planner will inspect the completed work to verify such compliance prior to Historic Preservation Board review. - a.
 If the Historic Preservation Board determines that the work is a qualifying improvement and is in compliance with the approved plans and the review standards contained in Section 4.5.1(E), the Board shall recommend that the City Commission grant the Historic Property Tax Exemption Application. - b.
 Upon a recommendation of approval of a Historic Property Tax Exemption Application by the Historic Preservation Board, the application shall be placed by resolution on the agenda of the City Commission for approval.
-The resolution of the City Commission approving the application shall provide the name of the owner of the property, the property address and legal description, a recorded restrictive covenant in the official records of Palm Beach County as a condition of receiving the exemption, and the effective dates of the exemption, including the expiration date. - c.
+The resolution of the City Commission approving the application shall provide the name of the owner of the property, the property address and legal description, a recorded restrictive covenant in the official records of Palm Beach

+- County as a condition of receiving the exemption, and the effective dates of the exemption, including the expiration date. - c.
 If the Historic Preservation Board determines that the work as completed is either not consistent with the approved plans or is not in compliance with the review standards contained in Section 4.5.1(E), the applicant shall be advised that the request has been denied.

-The qualifying improvements were completed, and the historic property Ad Valorem Tax Exemption Application was submitted on February 3, 2020, The Certificate of Occupancy (C.O.) was issued on August 9, 2019.
-The application has been submitted more than 3 months since the C.O.; which may cause a gap year in the tax exemption.
+The qualifying improvements were completed, and the Historic Property Ad Valorem Tax Exemption Application was submitted on October 16, 2020, The Certificate of Occupancy (C.O.) was issued on October 16, 2020.
 The tax exemption will be limited to the increase in assessed value (as determined by the Palm Beach County Property Appraiser) resulting from the subject improvements and provide an abatement of taxes on the City and County portions for a period of ten years from the date of approval.